1st PUC Business Studies Question and Answer Karnataka State Board Syllabus

 Auxiliaries to Trade:

 Auxiliaries to trade are activities that support and facilitate trade.
-These services enhance the efficiency of trade by addressing various challenges related to the production and distribution of goods.
+These services enhance the efficiency of a trade by addressing various challenges related to the production and distribution of goods.
 Key auxiliaries include:

 1. Transport: Facilitates the movement of goods from one location to another, enabling efficient distribution across regions.